crazy4pi314/scipy-vscode-tutorial/_sources/1-basics.md

 > **Exercise**: Share your profile
 >
+> 1. Create a new profile or use one of the templates.
-> Either in your local or browser-based VS Code, try customizing some settings, themes, etc. either from a blank profile or one of the templates.
-Then export your current editor config as a gist (or locally if you prefer).
-If you have the URL for your profile gist, add it to the [discussion page](https://github.com/crazy4pi314/scipy-vscode-tutorial/discussions/17).
+> 2. Either in your local or browser-based VS Code, try customizing some settings, themes, font sizes, etc.
+> 3. Export your current profile as a gist (or locally if you prefer).
+> 4. Copy-paste the URL for your profile gist, and add it to the [discussion page](https://github.com/crazy4pi314/scipy-vscode-tutorial/discussions/17).
-> Try making a profile for presenting/screencasting or maybe a distraction-free writing space and take turns sharing all your cool new profiles with your team 😄
+> 5. Try making a profile for presenting/screencasting or maybe a distraction-free writing space and take turns sharing all your cool new profiles with your team 😄
+> 6. Try importing a profile created by someone else via the `Profiles` > `Import Profile...` option in the Gear menu!
+You can find @crazy4pi314's profiles [here](https://gist.github.com/crazy4pi314/a3b1157dcd0873d471fb79cf5dffaba4).
+>

 ## Setting up for Python development